xinjiewang/octree-based_sampling/README.md

 [Preprint version of our paper](https://arxiv.org/abs/2306.05133)

+Our paper has been accepted for publication in Journal of Computational Physics.

 This is the code repository of our octree-based sampling optimization.
 This importance sampling method is proposed for efficient training of physics-constrained deep learning models.
 We use MeshfreeFlowNet as the baseline, which is a physical constrained space-time super-resolution framework.

 The code repository of MeshfreeFlowNet is [here](https://github.com/maxjiang93/space_time_pde).